Apeder/RepData_PeerAssessment1-1/PA1_template.md

 ##  Max.   :806.00   2012-10-06:  288   Max.   :2355.0
 ##  NA's   :2304     (Other)   :15840
 ```
-2304 NAs - how to put this inline in the text?
+There are 2304 NAs in the Dataset.

 ```r
 actDataFull <- actData
 actDataFull[is.na(actDataFull)] <- mean(y$AvgSteps)
 ```
-Replaced all missing values with the mean for all intervals.
+Replaced all missing values with the mean for all intervals, about 37.

 ```r